Monetary Policy

 2. Reverse repo rates are fixed interest rates that the central bank implements to absorb liquidity.

-What is Monetary Policy Committee
+What is the Monetary Policy Committee?

-The monetary policy committee or MPC determines the interest rate policies in the country.
+The Monetary Policy Committee or MPC determines the interest rate policies in the country.
 The central government constituted the committee under section 45ZB to focus on the overall economic growth of the country while controlling the supply of money in the economy.

 Monetary Policy Transmission

-In order to fully understand what is monetary policy, one must understand how monetary policy transmission works.
+To fully understand what is monetary policy, one must understand how monetary policy transmission works.

 It is a procedure that refers to the way the targeted policies meet the ultimate objectives and control growth and inflation in the country.

-Difference Between Monetary Policy and Fiscal Policy
+Difference Between Monetary Policy & Fiscal Policy

 The monetary policy mainly refers to the activities and set of rules that are implemented by the central bank of the country to focus on the overall economic growth while controlling the supply of money and inflation in the country.